publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule1021.md

 ### Rule 1021.
 Health Care Business Case

-    (a) __Health Care Business Designation.
-Unless the court orders otherwise, if a petition in a case under chapter 7, chapter 9, or chapter 11 states that the debtor is a health care business, the case shall proceed as a case in which the debtor is a health care business.__
+    (a)  __Health Care Business Designation__  __.__

+     Unless the court orders otherwise, if a petition in a case under chapter 7, chapter 9, or chapter 11 states that the debtor is a health care business, the case shall proceed as a case in which the debtor is a health care business.

-    (b) __Motion.
+    (b)  __Motion__  __.__

      The United States trustee or a party in interest may file a motion to determine whether the debtor is a health care business.
-The motion shall be transmitted to the United States trustee and served on:__

-     the debtor; the trustee; any committee elected under § 705 or appointed under § 1102 of the Code or its authorized agent, or, if the case is a chapter 9 municipality case or a chapter 11 reorganization case and no committee of unsecured creditors has been appointed under § 1102, the creditors included on the list filed under Rule 1007(d); and any other entity as the court directs.
+The motion shall be transmitted to the United States trustee and served on: the debtor; the trustee; any committee elected under § 705 or appointed under § 1102 of the Code or its authorized agent, or, if the case is a chapter 9 municipality case or a chapter 11 reorganization case and no committee of unsecured creditors has been appointed under § 1102, the creditors included on the list filed under Rule 1007(d); and any other entity as the court directs.
 The motion shall be governed by Rule 9014.

 (Added Apr.
 23, 2008, eff.
 Dec.
 1, 2008.)